-If significant adverse events or other side effects are observed in any of our and/or our future partners' current or future clinical trials, we and/or our future partners may have difficulty recruiting trial participants to any of our and/or our partners' clinical trials, trial participants may withdraw from trials, or we and/or our future partners may be required to abandon the trials or our development efforts of one or more product candidates altogether.
-We, and/or our future partners, the FDA, the EMA, the TGA or other applicable regulatory authorities, ethics committees or an IRB may impose a clinical hold on, or suspend or terminate, clinical trials of a product candidate at any time for various reasons, including a belief that participants in such trials are being exposed to unacceptable health risks or adverse side effects.
+If significant adverse events or other side effects are observed in any of our and/or our future partners', if any, current or future clinical trials, we and/or our future partners, if any, may have difficulty recruiting trial participants to any of our and/or our partners' clinical trials, trial participants may withdraw from trials, or we and/or our future partners, if any, may be required to abandon the trials or our development efforts of one or more product candidates altogether.
+We, and/or our future partners, if any, the FDA, the EMA, the TGA or other applicable regulatory authorities, ethics committees or an IRB may impose a clinical hold on, or suspend or terminate, clinical trials of a product candidate at any time for various reasons, including a belief that participants in such trials are being exposed to unacceptable health risks or adverse side effects.
 Some potential therapeutics developed in the biotechnology industry that initially showed therapeutic promise in early-stage trials have later been found to cause side effects that prevented their further development.
 Even if the side effects do not preclude the drug from obtaining or maintaining marketing approval, an unfavorable benefit-risk ratio may inhibit market acceptance of the approved product due to its tolerability versus other therapies.
-Any of these developments could materially harm our business, financial condition and prospects.
+Any of these developments could materially harm our business, financial condition, results of operations and prospects.

-We and/or our future partners may not be able to develop or obtain approval for companion diagnostics required for commercialization of some of our product candidates.
+We and/or our future partners, if any, may not be able to develop or obtain approval for companion diagnostics required for commercialization of some of our product candidates.